 - Losing fat is more about food than exercise.

-- Sugar, Wheat, seed oil, fast carbs, processed food is poison.
+- Sugar, Wheat, seed oil, fast carbs, processed food is usually poison.

 - Poison in small doses is okay.